 GASB

-The Government Accounting Standards Board (GASB) is a private non-governmental organization that creates accounting reporting standards, or generally accepted accounting principles (GAAP), for state and local governments in the United States.
+The Government Accounting Standards Board (GASB) is a private non-governmental organization that issues accounting standards for state and local governments in the United States, since 1984.
+It issues Statements, coded as GASBS or simply GASB.

 From financial years starting December 15, 2019 and on, public organizations in the US must be compliant with the GASB new lease accounting standard, GASB 87.
 Under GASB 87, almost all contracts are considered leases on the statement of net position in the annual financial statements.